 When it comes to hurricanes, the storm paths are as unpredictable as the damage they may bring.
 Even though we can not predict the weather, we can prepare our home and HVAC systems to minimize losses.
 Investing time now to ensure that your home and HVAC system are ready for hurricane season will pay off later.
-Also, make sure to keep a sufficient stock of water and non-perishable food, prepare the flashlights and weather radio, buy lots of batteries, bring in your lawn furniture and board up the windows.
+Also, make sure to keep sufficient stock of water and non-perishable food, prepare the flashlights and weather radio, buy lots of batteries, bring in your lawn furniture, and board up the windows.

 If your home happens to experience flooding, it’s important to understand the proper safety precautions when it comes to our HVAC systems and our whole electrical system.
 The following safety tips will help you move forward after the extreme weather in your area: